 We reached Lord Stones, which has a welcome cafe, and at this point we switched some clothing as we were getting wet through our waterproofs and it was windy and cold.
 Warmed with new clothing and tea we continued to Cringle Moor and on to Clay Bank Top.
-We had a pre booked taxi from here to take us to Great Ayton as this was the closest accommodation, the one we booked last year did not reopen after lockdown.
+We had a pre booked taxi from here to take us to Great Ayton as this was the closest accommodation.
 This all worked brilliantly and we were dropped off by a knowledgeable local who will pick us up in the morning to return us to the trail for our walk to Blakey Ridge.

 Day 12: Clay Bank Top to Blakey

 It wasn’t quite as wet today but still showery and definitely autumnal for our relatively short walk of 9 miles over the moors to Blakey.

 Before we started walking we took a moment to look at the views we missed from the end of yesterday’s walk, towards Captain Cook’s Monument and Roseberry Topping on the Cleveland Way.

 The day started sharing the trail with the Cleveland Way again with a climb up to Urra Moor.
 Once up on the moor the track is wide and more level and soon the Cleveland Way turned north while we continued on the former Rosedale Ironstone Railway.